SxT-Community/python-api-examples/README.md

 # Example of using Python to interact with the Space and Time API

 > **Note**

 > As of this writing the SxT API is accessible through the [Controlled Release](https://docs.spaceandtime.io/docs/controlled-release) program.
 In order to interact with our API, you will need an org/join code and the API URL which can be obtained though the link above.

+**Google Colab Notebook is still in testing and may behave in unexpected ways**

 ## Setup & Config
 1. Setup Python